igrigorik/vimgolf/README.md

 # [VimGolf.com](http://www.vimgolf.com) Client

 Real Vim ninjas count every keystroke - do you?
 Head on over to vimgolf.com, pick a challenge, and show us what you've got!
-The rules are simple:

 * Each challenge provides an input file, and an output file
 * Your goal is to modify the input file such that it matches the output